-KEIGHLEY Cougars are today delighted to announce that Josh Lynam has signed a new contract with the club.
+KEIGHLEY Cougars can today announce that Josh Lynam has signed a new contract with the club.

-“I’m made up to be going round again and into my thirteenth season with the club,” admitted Lynam.
+“I’m made up to be going round again and into my fourteenth season with the club,” admitted Lynam.

 A popular figure with both teammates and fans alike, ‘Lyny’ is affectionally known as ‘one of our own’ with his unwavering loyalty to the club much recognised by all involved with the club.